-Speakers: Josh Alman (MIT), Marco Carmosino (UC San Diego), Ardakev Chattopadhyay (TIFR), Andrew Drucker (Chicago), Lance Fortnow (GaTech), Joshua Grochow (Colorado), Yuval Ishai (Technion), Valentine Kabanets (Simon Fraser), Daniel Kane (UCSD), Neeraj Kayal (Microsoft), Antonina Kolokolova (Newfoundland), Michal Koucky (Charles), Jan Krajicek (Charles), Shachar Lovett (UCSD), Ryan O'Donnell (Carnegie Mellon), Mohan Paturi (UCSD), Toniann Pitassi (Toronto), Pavel Pudlak (CAS), Alexander Razborov (Chicago), Ben Rossman (Toronto), Srikanth Srinivasan (IIT Bombay), Avi Wigderson (IAS), Ryan Williams (MIT), Virginia Vassilevska Williams (MIT)
+Speakers: Josh Alman (MIT), Marco Carmosino (UC San Diego), Ardakev Chattopadhyay (TIFR), Andrew Drucker (Chicago), Lance Fortnow (GaTech), Joshua Grochow (CU Boulder), Yuval Ishai (Technion), Valentine Kabanets (Simon Fraser), Daniel Kane (UCSD), Neeraj Kayal (Microsoft), Antonina Kolokolova (Newfoundland), Michal Koucký (Charles), Jan Krajicek (Charles), Ryan O'Donnell (Carnegie Mellon), Mohan Paturi (UCSD), Toniann Pitassi (Toronto), Pavel Pudlak (CAS), Alexander Razborov (Chicago), Ben Rossman (Toronto), Srikanth Srinivasan (IIT Bombay), Ryan Williams (MIT), Virginia Vassilevska Williams (MIT)

 Registration: Registration for the workshop is closed.
 You are welcome to attend the talks, but please note that catering is for registered participants only.